General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Gravitational Perturbations of the Light Ray

-and $P_{\;j}^i=\delta_{\;j}^i-k^i k_j$ is the operator of projection on the plane being orthogonal to vector $k^i$.
-Equation \eqref{expli} contains in its denominator the distance $R=|{\bm x}-{\bm x}_0|$ between observer and source of light which can be very large making impression that the relativistic correction $\beta^i(\tau,{\bm{\xi}})$ is negligibly small.
-However, the difference $\Delta\Xi^j (\tau,{\bm{\xi}})$ in the numerator of (\ref{expli}) is proportional either to the distance $r=|{\bm x}|$ between observer and the isolated system or to the distance $r_0=|{\bm x}_0|$ between the source of light and the isolated system.
-Both distances can be comparable with $R$ so that the relativistic correction $\beta^i(\tau,{\bm{\xi}})$ can be observable and must be taken into account, in general, for calculation of light deflection in the cases of finite distances of observer and/or source of light from the localized source of gravitational waves.
-Only in the case where observer and source of light reside at extremely large distances on opposite sides of the source of gravitational waves can the relativistic correction $\beta^i$ be neglected.
+with $P_{\;j}^i=\delta_{\;j}^i-k^i k_j$ being the operator of projection on the plane being orthogonal to vector $k^i$.
+Denominator of equation \eqref{expli} contains the distance $R=|{\bm x}-{\bm x}_0|$ between observer and source of light which can be very large, thus, making an impression that the relativistic correction $\beta^i(\tau,{\bm{\xi}})$ is probably negligibly small.
+However, the difference $\Delta\Xi^j (\tau,{\bm{\xi}})$ in the numerator of (\ref{expli}) is proportional either to the distance $r=|{\bm x}|$ between the observer and the isolated system or to the distance $r_0=|{\bm x}_0|$ between the source of light and the isolated system.
+Either one of them or both distances can be comparable with $R$ so that the relativistic correction $\beta^i(\tau,{\bm{\xi}})$ cannot be neglected in general case, and must be taken into account for calculation of relativistic perturbations of light-ray trajectory.
+Only in a case where observer and source of light reside at extremely large distances on opposite sides of the source of gravitational waves can the relativistic correction $\beta^i$ be neglected.